 Using Power Automate to upload to Azure Blob Storage

 Instead of navigating into the Azure Portal, you could also automate the uploading of documentation from multiple sources into Azure Blob Storage using a simple Power Automate Flow.
+To get started, navigate to the Power Automate portal.

 When a File is Created on SharePoint, Upload to Azure Blob Storage